310mc/https-310mc.github.io-tl/source/_posts/feature_scout/bodybuilding_bros.md

 <div toc>{% btn https://hyenahunt.tumblr.com/post/663690842981154816/tetora-nagumo-3-feature-scout-together-we-are,, circle, Tumblr Version %}{% btn /translations#Idol-Stories,, star, Index %}</div>

 ## Translation Notes
-The title is a reference to Precure’s opening theme song, “Together We Are Pretty Cure”.
 [^1]: This is a reference to <a href="https://hyenahunt.tumblr.com/post/663687909863555072/jun-sazanami-4-feature-scout-a-detour" target="_blank">A Detour Encounter</a>.